home | what's new | other sitescontact | about

 Small groups (5 people) create:

-A group of five mirrors the earliest human evolutionary unit — a small family or clan band.
+A group of five will mirror the earliest human evolutionary unit — a small family or clan band.
 This format is neurologically familiar.

 Safety creates openness.